 Daiwa typically includes this technology in their freshwater bass reels, but they threw it into the Daiwa Coastal SV for anglers fishing inshore waters that often face windy conditions.

 When you’re fishing shallow water with very light bait, this allows you to cast into the wind without backlashing.
-And this reel also works really well with people throwing popping corks.
+And this reel also works well with people throwing popping corks.

-Many people experience experience backlashing when casting popping corks for trout and reds, but you won’t have that problem with this reel.
+Many people experience backlashing when casting popping corks for trout and reds, but you won’t have that problem with this reel.

 Features

-Aluminum Frame – This reel is built using a stout aluminum frame that provides the stability and strength you need.
+This reel is built using a stout aluminum frame that provides the stability and strength you need.
 The aluminum frame is great for those inshore situations where you pull a larger fish than you bargained for.

-Aluminum Side Plate – The aluminum side plate perfectly complements the whole aluminum frame design of this baitcaster and adds the durability that is needed to stand up to some of the larger bull reds and slab flunders we find on the Gulf Coast.
+The aluminum side plate perfectly complements the whole aluminum frame design of this baitcaster and adds the durability that is needed to stand up to some of the larger bull reds and slab flunders we find on the Gulf Coast.

-8 Bearing System (2CRBB + 5BB + 1RB) – This eight bearing system consists of two main corrosion resistant ball bearings.
-These are treated stainless steel bearings that offer 12 times the normal life expectancy hold up much better for harsh saltwater fishing.
+This eight-bearing system consists of two main corrosion-resistant ball bearings.
+These are treated stainless steel bearings that offer 12 times the normal life expectancy and hold up much better for harsh saltwater fishing.
 You also get five bearings on the interior of the reel with one roller bearing.
-Overall, the bearing system offers smooth performance of the reel and protection from extreme saltwater fishing.
+Overall, the bearing system offers smooth reel performance and protection from extreme saltwater fishing.

 When you have a narrow gap, the line slows down during your cast, which can reduce your distance.
 Lastly, when you retrieve your line, the T part dips down into the reel to promote even distribution of your line on the spool.

-150 Size SV Spool – Another great feature of this reel is the fact that they used a 150 size SV spool on the 100 size reel body.
-You get the line capacity you need to handle larger fish inshore, but you still have the comfort of the 100 size body.
+Another great feature of this reel is that they used a 150-size SV spool on the 100-size reel body.
+You get the line capacity you need to handle larger fish inshore, but you still have the comfort of the 100-size body.

 Features at a Glance